danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

     - What is the (Big) Question?
     - What do you Want to Communicate?
     - Who are you Communicating it to?
     - What is the Purpose of your Visualisation?
+Note: the [guidelines](#guidelines_defining_project_brief) below may be useful in helping you reflect on what must go into your brief.

 1. Discussion 1 (15min)
     * ***In the main classroom***